xvnpw/ai-security-analyzer/README.md

 - `--resume`: Resume from last checkpoint if available.
 - `--clear-checkpoints`: Clear existing checkpoints before starting.
 - `--checkpoint-dir`: Directory to store checkpoints.
 Default is `.checkpoints`.

+### Vulnerabilities Workflow Options

+- `--vulnerabilities-iterations`: Number of iterations to perform for vulnerabilities workflow.
+Default is `3`.
+- `--vulnerabilities-severity-threshold`: Severity threshold for vulnerabilities workflow (`low`, `medium`, `high`, `critical`).
+Default is `high`.
+- `--vulnerabilities-threat-actor`: Threat actor for vulnerabilities workflow (`none`, `external_web`).
+Default is `external_web`.
+- `--vulnerabilities-output-dir`: Directory to store intermediate data for vulnerabilities workflow.
+Default is `vulnerabilities-workflow`.
+- `--included-classes-of-vulnerabilities`: Comma-separated list of classes of vulnerabilities to include.
+Default is all classes.
+Cannot be used with `--excluded-classes-of-vulnerabilities`.
+- `--excluded-classes-of-vulnerabilities`: Comma-separated list of classes of vulnerabilities to exclude.
+Default is empty.
+Cannot be used with `--included-classes-of-vulnerabilities`.

 ## Environment Variables